ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

 Each sc-event subscription constructor, besides `ScElementaryEventSubscription` constructor, takes 3 parameters:

-* `context` - `ScMemoryContext` that will be used to work with sc-event;
+* `context` is an object of `ScMemoryContext` that will be used to work with sc-event;
-* `subscriptionElementAddr` - sc-address of sc-element that need to be listened for a specified sc-event;
+* `subscriptionElementAddr` is an object of `ScAddr` of sc-element that need to be listened for a specified sc-event;
-* `delegateFunc` - delegate to a callback function, that will be called on each event emit (`void delegateFunc(TScEvent const &)`), where `TScEvent` is corresponding sc-event class.
+* `delegateFunc` is a delegate to a callback function, that will be called on each event emit (`void delegateFunc(TScEvent const &)`), where `TScEvent` is corresponding sc-event class.

 !!! note
     Callback function will be called in another thread!